Estimated reading time: 6 minutes

-A CareerBuilder survey found that 35% of workers who called in sick were not sick at all.
+A CareerBuilder survey found that 40% of workers who called in sick were not sick.

-The reason for this varies, but many employees call in sick because they simply don’t feel like going to work or they have personal business to attend to.
+The reason for missing work varies, but many employees call in sick because they don’t feel like going to work or have personal business to attend to.

-In this model, earned paid time hours are combined into a bank of hours that is referred to as paid time off (PTO) or earned time off (ETO).
+In this model, earned paid time hours are combined into a bank of hours referred to as paid time off (PTO) or earned time off (ETO).

-This model offers employees the flexibility of managing their hours and deciding when to take time off of work.
+This model allows employees to manage their hours and decide when to take time off.

 Employees like the flexibility of this kind of model because of the competing responsibilities with their home life.

-As an example, I worked for an organization that gave employees one week of paid vacation after the first year of employment and two weeks after being on the job for two years.
-This was in addition to employees earning one paid sick day a month or 12 days per year.
+I worked for an organization that gave employees one week of paid vacation after the first year of employment and two weeks after being on the job for two years.
+It took two years to get two weeks of vacation.

-After talking to employees, and watching their behaviors, I soon learned that employees were using their sick time to compensate for the minimal amount of vacation time that they had.
+After talking to employees and watching their behaviors, I soon learned that employees used their sick time to compensate for their minimal vacation time.

-The problem with this model was that the organization had a difficult time covering shifts when an employee would call in sick at the last minute.
+The problem with this model was that the organization had difficulty covering shifts when an employee would call in sick at the last minute.

 This caused many departments to scramble at a moment’s notice to ensure all areas were covered.